 The calendar provides monthly themes that will inform their messaging, and partner messaging, throughout the year.
 Each month's theme was chosen based on a combination of statistics, seasonality and public perception of issues.

-The crime prevention theme for July is Theft from Yards.
+The crime prevention theme for September is Break & Enter (Businesses).